Events & Activities

 Fifty and Better schedules activities year-round, both in-person and virtually, including tours of local museums and galleries, gatherings at events, and more.
 Continue scrolling to see our current schedule of activities you can join.

-Registration for many fall activities is open.
-Click the button below to get started.
+Registration for fall activities is open.
+Registration for winter/spring activities opens December 3 at 9:30am (PT)!
+Click the button below to get started and scroll for details.

 For any waitlisted tours/activities, please make sure to add yourself to the waitlist.
 There is always a chance spots/second tours will open up, but they go to the people on the waitlist first.